-To become fully aware of all the requirements and the potential impacts of your work, please review this guide in detail, visit the TC web site and refer to the Act itself.
-If you still aren’t sure of your specific requirements, contact your TC regional office.
+To become fully aware of all the requirements and the potential impacts of your work, please review this guide in detail, visit the NPP website and refer to the Act itself.
+If you still aren’t sure of your specific requirements, contact the NPP office in your region.

 Who is this guide for?

-This guide is a resource for anyone needing help with notifying the NPP regarding a proposed or existing work in navigable water, from small marina operators who want to build a series of docks, to natural resource companies planning a major development.
+This guide is a resource for anyone needing help with applying to the NPP for an approval regarding a proposed or existing work in a navigable water.
+Examples of work can range from small marina operators who want to build a series of docks, to natural resource companies planning a major development.

-While many who need to notify the NPP are contractors and consultants (i.e. “agents”) specializing in building or placing works that may impact navigation, and know the regulatory requirements and how to meet them, others are owners of works who are contacting the NPP for the first and only time.
+Many people who apply to the NPP are contractors and consultants (i.e. “agents”).
+These individuals specialize in building or placing works that may impact navigation.
+They are aware of the regulatory requirements and how to meet them.
+Others however, are owners of works who are contacting the NPP for the first time.

-Recognizing the diversity of NPP clients, this guide provides a general overview of the notice requirements and the review process.
-It can serve both as an introduction for someone contacting the NPP for the first time, and a refresher for those who have past experience with the program, either before or after the recent amendments to the legislation.
+Recognizing the diversity of NPP clients, this guide provides a general overview of the application requirements and the review process.
+It can serve both as an introduction for someone contacting the NPP for the first time, and a refresher for those who have past experience with the program, either before or after the 2019 amendments to the legislation.

 This guide will help you assess whether or not you need to notify the NPP about your proposed or existing work.
-If you do need to provide notification, the guide describes the steps you must take and explains how to prepare your Notice so you get a response as quickly as possible.
+If you do need to submit an application, the guide describes the steps you must take and explains how to prepare your application so you get a response as quickly as possible.

-This guide provides a general outline of the process and requirements for an NPP notification and review.
+Please note, this guide provides a general outline of the process and requirements for an NPP application and review.
 However, it does not replace professional assistance (where needed) in preparing the mandatory material.

-If there is a difference in interpretation between this guide and the NPA, the NPA and its regulations take precedence.
+If there is a difference in interpretation between this guide and the CNWA, the CNWA and its regulations take precedence.

 Background and overview

-Legislative amendments to the NWPA were introduced in Parliament on October 18, 2012, as part of Bill C-45, and received Royal Assent on December 14, 2012.
-The amendments included a change to the name of the Act to better reflect its intent: protecting navigation.
+Legislative amendments to the NPA were introduced in Parliament in 2018, as part of Bill C-69, and received Royal Assent on June 21st, 2019.

 Purpose and scope of the NPP